sjtindell/suggestions/README.md

 pip install -r requirements.txt
 ```

-then start the webserver for debug
+and start the webserver for debug

 ```
 python run.py